ST10158643/Part1/README.md

 Part1 command-line application is a Console App built on the .NET framework 4.8.
 Its purpose is to enable users to input and save the ingredients and steps necessary to cook a specific recipe.
-The application was developed as aas a project for the PROGRAMMING 2A course POE Submission and serves as a tool to facilitate the learning of cooking techniques.
+The application was developed as a project for the PROGRAMMING 2A course POE Submission and serves as a tool to facilitate the learning of cooking techniques.

 ## Installation